Practical Information

 Please have the card with you when you are on campus.

-More detailed information about IT, the internet and student cards will be provided during the induction sessions.
+More detailed information about IT, the internet and student cards will be provided during the induction week.

 Housing in Copenhagen

-We advise you to budget with a minimum of DKK 5.000 per month depending on location and standard.
+Niels Brock does not provide housing for our students but we have listed some websites below that may help you in your search for accomodation.
+We advise you to budget with a minimum of DKK6,500 per month depending on location and standard.

-• A deposit is required from most landlords and is normally 1 month’s rent for a room and 3 months’rent for an
+• A deposit is required from most landlords and is normally 1 month’s rent for a room and 3 month's rent for a deposit

 • Please be aware of scams and be wary of deals that are "too good to be true".

-• Watch out for landlords/owners who are out of the country, travelling or cannot meet you
+• Watch out for landlords/owners who are out of the country, travelling or cannot meet you, this is a red flag that the person is trying to run a scam.

 • You should never send money via Western Union or other private money transfer Use only authorised banks for transferring money and ask the landlord to send identification details – e.g. a copy of a passport.